 The power of your cup on National Coffee Day

 Americans drink more than 400 million cups of coffee per day.
 If tomorrow each one of us woke up and made just one cup Fair Trade, we would drive at least an additional $2 million dollars back to coffee farmers to help them address some serious challenges.
 In just one day.
 Because of one little choice.
-That’s pretty amazing.
+Amazing, right?

 Why this matters: National Coffee Day is coming up, and, let’s face it, most of us won’t make it past noon without a good cup of joe (or three).
 And our addiction is growing.
 Purchases of coffee pods, exotic beans and other “specialty” coffee offerings have skyrocketed in recent years, pushing the value of the industry to over $48 billion in the US alone.
 That’s a lot of coffee!

 You might think that our coffee habit would automatically bring prosperity to the people who help make it.
 Yet the 25 million+ people on the front line - the coffee farmers - aren’t necessarily benefiting from our high-end caffeine addiction.
 Despite booming business here in the US and around the globe, farmers continue to retain very little value.
 In fact, farmers in Latin America today are making LESS than their grandparents made decades ago.
 All of this is made worse by low market prices, climate change, pests and other challenges.
 Many are looking for a way out, because coffee farming is simply no longer a viable profession.
 Unless something is done, our demand could outpace supply, leaving us with a lot less amazing coffee to drink.